profiq/P2P-Tech-Roundtable/README.md

 # Peer-to-Peer

-- Mission: Connect VP's of Engineering, CTOs and other technical leaders to learn from each other.
+- Mission: Connect VP's of Engineering, CTOs and other technical leaders to stay up to date on what's working and what's not.
 - Topics: People, process and technology that lead to world-class development organizations.
 - Format: Virtual [leancoffee](https://leancoffee.org) discussion every six weeks.